Jacklwln/curvature_test/README.md

-This is junior graduate student training based on the paper Discrete Differential-Geometry Operators for Triangulated 2-Manifolds, knowing the cotangent form curvature operator and practice of halfedge structure, mesh curvature mea- sure and mesh smoothing based on the mean curvature flow.
+This is junior graduate student training based on the paper Discrete Differential-Geometry Operators for Triangulated 2-Manifolds, knowing the cotangent form curvature operator and practice of halfedge structure, mesh curvature measure and mesh smoothing based on the mean curvature flow.